Dr. Martin Luther King remembered by Dr. Geneva Craig

 Growing up in the Deep South, Dr. Craig faced the constant threat of bodily harm and unspoken Jim Crow laws.
-But under Dr. King’s leadership, Dr. Craig was able to channel her anger into something meaningful.
+But under Dr. King’s leadership, she was able to channel her anger into something meaningful.

 “His talks have spurred me on to a much better life and opened so many doors for me and helped me to gain that inner peace and that inner confidence that I am somebody,” said Dr. Craig